-Participants discussed much on the role of constraints, education and training and their impact on behavior change.
+Participants discussed at length on the role of constraints, education and training and their impact on behavior change.
 "How do you go from constraints to something desirable?
-If I had wanted - outside the COVID context - to encourage homeworking, 6 months later I would still be there.
-In 1⁄2 day, it was done.
-In two weeks, no one imagined travelling 100 km for a physical meeting.
+If I had wanted - outside the COVID context - to encourage homeworking, 6 months later I would still be on the same spot.
+But now, in 1⁄2 day, it was done.
+In two weeks, no one imagined anymore travelling 100 km for a physical meeting.
 The change was made under duress, but now no one wants to go back".

-In fact, much social and cognitive sciences research exist on the roles and impacts of these methods on behavior change.
-These sciences already offer many answers but they wholly remain sectoral.
-What we do know is that for each type of effort, sector or activity, the drivers and pragmatic barriers to change vary because they are sector specific.
+In fact, much social and cognitive sciences research exist on the roles and impacts of different methods on behavior change.
+For example, we do know that for each type of effort, sector or activity, the drivers and pragmatic barriers to change vary because they are sector specific.
 In contrast, cognitive and emotional brakes are probably cross-cutting.
 Behavioral sciences of transition efforts and energy consumption show that information in itself does not cause behavior change and that other factors play a role: a rupture, an important event in life (moving, arrival of a child, etc.); pedagogy, constraints, support and nudges.
+This raises the issue of the most efficient ways to enter into a process of behavioral change and how to combine different methods in order to reach an optimal result.